-Students are accepted into Visual Arts programs through the three federated colleges (Luther, Campion and First Nations University of Canada) as well as through the Faculty of Media, Art, and Performance.
-All Visual Arts students are encouraged to seek advising through MAP, Visual Arts, their colleges, or a combination of these, throughout their studies.
-Students in all Department of Visual Arts programs should meet with the Faculty of MAP undergraduate advisor at the end of their third year (90 credit hours) to make sure that their program will lead to graduation.
+Students are accepted into Visual Arts programs through the Faculty of Media, Art, and Performance and the three federated colleges (Luther, Campion and First Nations University of Canada).
+Visual Arts students should seek advising through MAP, Visual Arts, their colleges, or a combination of these, throughout their studies.

+You should seek academic advising with the Visual Arts Dept. Head and/or the MAP Program Advisor before registering for each semester.
+To make sure you are on track to graduate, you are strongly advised to meet with the Faculty of MAP undergraduate advisor at the end of your third year (90 credit hours).